 Bissell has two very cute Little Green portable carpet cleaners: the 1400B and the 14259.
-In appearance, is almost impossible to tell them apart.
-Even how they perform is almost the same, but there are a couple of major differences that will convince you to choose one over the other.
+In appearance, it is almost impossible to tell them apart.
+Even though they perform nearly the same, there are a couple of main differences which will convince you to choose one over the other.

 Let’s see what each of them has to offer before deciding which Little Green to take home.